How to Get a Plastic & Nylon Raw Materials Trading License in Dubai

 Standard initial approval: 3 to 7 working days

-Full licence and establishment card: typically within 2 to 3 weeks
+Full license and establishment card: typically within 2 to 3 weeks

 Zero minimum share capital requirement for most trading structures